g-plane/malva/docs/src/config/README.md

 # Configuration

-Options name in this page are in camel case.
+Options name in this documentation are in camel case.
 If you're using Malva as a Rust crate, please use snake case instead.